-How to make Aloo Puri
+How to Make Aloo Poori

-2. Now add ⅓ cup chopped onions (about 1 medium-sized onion or 50 grams onion).
+2. Now add ⅓ cup chopped onions (about 1 medium-sized onion, or 50 grams).

-3. Sauté onions till they soften.
+3. Sauté onions on medium-low heat until they soften.

-4. Then add 2 teaspoons finely chopped ginger or (1-inch ginger), 1 teaspoon finely chopped garlic (2 to 3 small to medium garlic cloves) and 1 to 2 chopped green chillies.
-Sauté till the raw aroma of the ginger and garlic goes away.
+4. Then add 2 teaspoons finely chopped ginger (1-inch ginger), 1 teaspoon finely chopped garlic (2 to 3 small to medium garlic cloves) and 1 to 2 chopped green chillies.

 5. Add 1 heaped cup chopped tomatoes (about 2 medium to large tomatoes or 200 grams).